AmethystDev2713/Lets-Make-A-CPU/README.md

 Here is the code explanation: Load the correct number into register A, which is 1001 in binary, or 9 in decimal.
 Get the user's guess with the IN instruction.
 Since it saves to register C, compare the correct answer (Register A) with the user's guess (Register C).
 If they are the same (meaning the user has guessed the correct number), skip the "guess again" message and jump to the "Correct!
 Good Job!" message to tell the user they guessed the correct number.
 If the 2 numbers are not equal, then the JMPX instruction will be ignored, since the user didn't guess the correct number, and will then show the "guess again" message and jump to the IN instruction to get the user's next guess.
 Of course, CPU's only understand 1s and 0s, so you will need to do a process called "interpreting" where you convert (or a program you made converts) the assembly code into 1s and 0s based off of your table.
 After you have 1s and 0s, your CPU will now be able to read your code!
 The only problem in this specific example is we are unable to interpret text into binary, since we have too few bits, as for with numbers, you can represent them as binary numbers 0000 - 1111, since this is a 4-Bit CPU example.
 In order for it to be actually interpreted, if you want, would be to replace "guess again" with 0 to indicate that the wrong number was guessed, and "Correct!
 Good Job!" with 1 to indicate that the correct number was guessed.
 Like I've mentioned before, if you want to make your CPU do more, you will have to increase your binary range to give more possible combinations of binary, representing more and more functions for the CPU to carry out.

-# Section 5: Constructing our CPU
+# Section 5: Constructing Our CPU

 This is when logic gates come in.
 You can arrange all types of logic gates to make them do different functions.
 If you examine my CPU, you will see an instruction processor for each of the 4 instructions.
 Based on the instruction set I designed, I am going to show you how to make instruction processors for each of the functions.
 So, here’s how the process works *(please keep in mind this approach is NOT how any CPU was ever made, it's just a random method I made up which I thought was at least somewhat easy to understand, and is being used and shown for educational purposes)*: